Jacobs Turf Atlanta — Soil-First Lawn Care in Atlanta, GA

 See the system in action.

 A bottle cap of water in the ivy, a clogged gutter, the saucer under a pot — mosquitoes breed in cryptic spots no spray reaches.
-The mosquito herself carries the larvicide into all of them.
-That's control at the source, not just a cloud that drifts off by the weekend.
+The mosquito herself carries the growth regulator into all of them, so her larvae never mature.
+This is the half that keeps the population from rebuilding between visits.

-The station only attracts container-breeding mosquitoes — not bees or butterflies.
-The fungus attacks insects like her, and the larvicide is a growth regulator that stops mosquito larvae specifically.
-It's EPA-registered and safe around kids and pets when used right.
+Each half is picked to hit mosquitoes and little else.
+The station only attracts container-breeding mosquitoes — not bees or butterflies — and the growth regulator stops mosquito larvae specifically.
+The spray stays on resting surfaces, and we don't spray blooming plants.
+It's EPA-registered and lower-risk around kids and pets when applied correctly.

 The botanical blend · EcoVia MT